austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Began Facebook's react.js tutorial and attended javascript meetup

 **Thoughts**: I hope that I can learn react by doing Facebook's tutorial and reading through the documentation.
 It doesn't seem like there are many good free courses.
 I think I would like to learn React then Node and then start contributing to open source software.

+### Day 34: August 25, 2017

+**Today's Progress**: Worked through facebook react tutorial, started egghead.io react tutorial

+**Thoughts**: Learning react has been much more difficult than HTML/CSS/Bootstrap/Javascript/jQuery.
+There isn't as much free material on the web, and you need to understand more advanced javascript concepts. "this" is still difficult for me to understand.
+Hopefully I can find a supplement to YDKJS.